cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 ### [`initialize()`](.PipelineConfig#initialize)

 Is used for additional initialization which cannot be executed in the constructor and it:
-- deletes any old content from the pipeline workspace
+- Deletes any old content from the pipeline workspace
-- Uses the following methods to read configuration files and based on the content intitalize further parameters
+- Uses the following methods to read configuration files and based on the content initialize further parameters:
   - [`setServerConfig`](#setserverconfig) to set server (Sonar, XLR, etc.) specific parameters
   - [`setTttGitConfig`](#settttgitconfig) to set parameters for the Git repository containing TTT assets
-  - [`setMailConfig`](#setmailconfig) to build the map of ISPW owner IDs and corresponding email adresses
+  - [`setMailConfig`](#setmailconfig) to build the map of ISPW owner IDs and corresponding email addresses.

 ### [`setServerConfig()`](.PipelineConfig#setserverconfig)